Victim Advocate Salary

 Popular Skills for Victim Advocate

 Victim Advocates report using a large range of skills on the job.
-Most notably, facility with Community Outreach / Activism, Crisis Counseling, and Bilingual are correlated to pay that is significantly above average, leading to increases of 31 percent, 13 percent, and 8 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Filing Court Documents as a skill should be prepared for drastically lower pay.
-Microsoft Office and Legal Research.
-It is often found that people who know Case Management are also skilled in Bilingual.
+Most notably, facility with Community Outreach / Activism, Crisis Counseling, and Bilingual are correlated to pay that is significantly above average, leading to increases of 28 percent, 12 percent, and 8 percent, respectively.
+Those listing Filing Court Documents as a skill should be prepared for drastically lower pay.
+Microsoft Office and Legal Research also typically command lower compensation.
+Those proficient in Case Management are, more often than not, also skilled in Bilingual.